Pathfinder Career and Transfer Center Frequently Asked Questions

 What GPA is used to determine my continued eligibility in the program?

-You must maintain a cumulative GPA (Grade Point Average) of 3.25 or above to remain in the program.
-For example, if you finish any term with a cumulative GPA below 3.25, you will become ineligible for Gorge Scholars waivers in future terms.
+You must maintain a cumulative GPA (Grade Point Average) of 3.25 or above each academic year to remain in the program.
+For example, if you finish spring term 2019 with a cumulative GPA below 3.25, you will not be eligible for Gorge Scholars waivers for the next academic year.

 What GPA must a Running Start student earn to remain in the Running Start program?